 The large, luxuriant leaves are a bright Kelly green as are the stems and calyxes.
 Although it does well in full sun, it especially thrives in morning sun and afternoon shade.
 This heat-tolerant, drought-resistant sage is ideal in patio containers and along borders.
 It's also just the right size and look for a dry garden groundcover.

 We aren't the only ones that love it.
 Butterflies, honeybees and hummingbirds frequently visit our Elk Pomegranate plantings.
 They highly recommend it and so do we.

-(Plum Wine Mountain Sage) Frilly, lavender-tinged, pink flowers with a pretty white dot at the throat make this another outstanding contribution from North Carolina nurseryman Richard Dufresne.
+(Plum Wine Autumn Sage) Frilly, lavender-tinged, pink flowers with a pretty white dot at the throat make this another outstanding contribution from North Carolina nurseryman Richard Dufresne.
 It blooms from spring to fall.

 Just because a shrub is covered in lavender and pink and is attractive to butterflies and hummingbirds, doesn't mean that it isn't a put-up-your-dukes tough plant.
 Deer don't like to tangle tastebuds with most Salvias, and this Autumn Sage is no exception.

 Plum Wine is drought-resistant and gets by just fine in full sun or partial shade.
 It is upright in growth and taller than it is wide, but forms a handsome, mid-height groundcover.